Biden calls for 'fair deal' for striking Hollywood writers - ExBulletin

 Biden made his first public comments on the strike, which hits the one-week mark on Tuesday, in remarks ahead of the pilot screening.
 He was joined by an overflowing crowd of hundreds of community leaders, elected officials, cast members and show producers in the East Room and State Dining Room.

-He added: This is an iconic and significant American industry.
-And we need the writers and all the workers and all the people involved to tell the stories of our nation and the stories of all of us.”
+He added, “It’s an iconic and meaningful American industry.
+And we need the writers and all the workers and everyone involved to tell the stories of our nation and the stories of all of us.”

 Biden used his brief onstage remarks to describe his administration’s efforts to highlight the accomplishments of the Asian American, Native Hawaiian and Pacific Islander communities and to call out the prejudice and violence that targets them.